Bulkeley Stadium, Gone But Not Forgotten

 Anguish over Gene Conley Bulkeley Stadium, 1951.

-Tommy Holmes, Manager, Hartford Chiefs teaches clinic at Bulkeley Stadium, 1951.
+Tommy Holmes, Manager, Hartford Chiefs teaches clinic, Bulkeley Stadium, 1951.

 1951 Hartford Laurelettes